Krysteins/python-and-database-workshop/README.md

    - save_to_db - save to the database or update an object in the database,
    - load_all_messages - loading all messages.

+## users.py
+It is an application that serves our users.<br />
+It is a console application that takes arguments entered by the user.<br />

+### Create a user
+If, when invoking the application, the user specifies only the following parameters: *username* and *password*:
+- if the user with the given name exists - report an error,
+- if there is no such user:
+  - if the password is at least 8 characters long, create it using the provided data,
+  - if the password is too short, an appropriate message should be displayed.

+### Editing the user's password
+If, when invoking the application, the user specifies parameters:
+- username,
+- password,
+- edit,
+- new_pass, it:
+- check if the user exists
+- check if the password is correct:
+   -  check if the new password (new_pass) has the required length:
+     - if it is shorter than 8 characters, report it with an appropriate message,
+     - if it is long enough, set a new password,
+   - if the password is incorrect, report it with an appropriate message.

+### User deletion
+If, when invoking the application, the user specifies parameters:
+- username,
+- password,
+- delete, check the correctness of the password:
+   - if correct - remove the user from the database,
+   - if incorrect - inform the user about it with an appropriate message, eg "Incorrect Password !.

+### Listing users
+If the user specifies the -l (--list) parameter when invoking the application, a list of all users should be listed.

+### Help
+If the user specifies a different set of parameters, the help panel should be displayed to him.<br />
+This can be done by calling the print_help method from the parser object.